 Students are supported throughout the programme by differentiated classes and groups.
 YCIS provides services to students who qualify for our English as an Additional Language (EAL) programme and for our level-based Chinese classes.
 We want to build our students up to be capable communicators and confident risk-takers.

-Learning Community teams collaborate on, innovate, design and implement learning programmes that are:
+Learning Communities teams collaborate on, innovate, design and implement learning programmes that are:

 - Conducive to creative and critical thinking